mzq737/COV19Information/README.md

 <img src="./table3.png" width='800px' alt ='mysql-db.png' />

-### web page
+### Front-End
 The folder contains two ECharts templates for drawing line charts, a US map json file, word cloud library, and js file to fetch data from database.
+Implemented NLTK extracted keywords from Google Trending Search table, displayed data with Apache Echarts.

+### Deployment
+Hosted on an Amazon EC2 instance with Nginx and Gunicorn as reverse proxy and load balancer.